AndyShiue/Ende-readme/README.md

        -> curriedFuncType(Ret, Args) {
        fn() = ret => ret,
        fn(head, variadic tail) = ret =>
-           fn(head) = curry(fn(tail) = ret),
+           -- TODO: The return type and the types of the parameters of a lambda should be explicity specified. fn(head) = curry(fn(tail) = ret),
    }
    ```